“Killer” by Chvrches, Monday, September 26, 2022

 Scottish synth-pop band Chvrches formed in 2011 after friends and fellow bandmates of the alternative rock band Aerogramme

 Iain Cook and Martin Doherty left the band because they wanted to make a different kind of music and Aerogramme wasn't successful.
-Joining with vocalist Lauren Mayberry, the band's line up was set.
+Joining with vocalist Lauren Mayberry, the band's lineup was set.
 The band decided on the name Churches, not because the band was religious, but because the connotation of the band's name allowed listeners to make the band's music about what came to their own minds.
-The band decided to spell their name with a v instead of a u to help listeners search for the band easier.
+The band decided to spell their name with a v instead of a u to help listeners search for the band more easily.

 IN THE VALLEY OF THE DOLLS.
 Chvrches' fourth studio record, Screen Violence was released last year.
 The Glasgow-based band's latest record was lyrically inspired by lead singer Lauren Mayberry carving out a space for women in music and online in a digital world that is weeded with violent pornography and hatred towards women.
 Mayberry said that the cover of the record also alluded to the voyeuristic nature of the day, particularly with the world moving more and more to join the virtual world.
 To illustrate the horror of this reality, the band was inspired by horror films, incorporating the imagery from those films into their lyrics.
 But unlike a band like Ice Nine Kills, whose entire discography is based on horror films, Chvrches' lyrics are accessible to those who don't want to slog through the band's influences to enjoy their music or get their concept.
 Mayberry said in an interview, they toned back the horror references for fans who didn't particularly care for horror.
 As for musical influences, the band procured a feature from goth-rock legend, Robert Smith of The Cure, singing on the band's single "How Not to Drown."